April 5, 2016

 We will bring together poem, memoir, journal and prose into a record of one’s experience, whether during the 10 weeks of the class, or using memories of one’s whole life.

 I love writers.com.
 Marc's lectures were very detailed and informative and I enjoyed them.
-His assignments were very specific and detail oriented.
+His assignments were very specific.
 I learned to pay attention to detail in my writing and also grounding my writing, which is really what the class was all about I think.
 I learned to be patient when writing and also how to revise, especially when to stop.
 Marc's lessons and mentoring have translated to my other writing as well.
 I'm not sure how he did it (maybe it was magic), but I have produced so many quality poems during those 10 weeks that I have material to send off for quite a while.
 I have also been published twice already, and was published within three weeks from my very first submission.
 That was the other thing I liked about Marc's class, we sent our work out.
 He showed us how to do it, and that was the push that I needed.
 I took my first class in September and then Marc's, it has made all the difference in my life.
 So Thank You to all of you.
 I feel that writers.com really does care about their students.
 Thanks.
 Susan Furst

 When I sat down today to write I realized that what I had learned in Marc's "path poets path" had really made a difference in my approach to poetry and to my perception of what is "correct".
 I then reread Marc's lectures.
 I think part of what he was saying is that don't be confined by what I see others do and to the form of the past, Just be true to my own voice.
 The rest will follow.
 Good advice.
 Mike Karpinski